MySQL includes some extensions that you probably will not find in

 We have transactions and cursors on the TODO but not quite prioritized.
 If

-we implement these, it will be as an option to CREATE TABLE
+we implement these, it will be as an option to CREATE TABLE.
+That

 so that a speed penalty will be imposed on those table only.